AllenLiu20210507/Admob-Vungle-iOS/README.md

-# Mopub iOS Mediation with Vungle SDK
+# Admob iOS Mediation with Vungle SDK
-This is a sample project by using mediation Mopub include Ad-Network Vungle.
+This is a sample project by using mediation Admob include Ad-Network Vungle.

 ## Goal
 This project may help to reproduce issues and narrow down the root cause.